Prague ham

-It was a popular export during the 1920s and 1930s – to the point that other cultures started copying the recipe and making it domestically.
-Pražská šunka/Prague Ham is registered as a Traditional Speciality Guaranteed in the European Union and the UK and can only be produced according to a specified procedure.
+It was a popular export during the 1920s and 1930s, to the point that other cultures started copying the recipe and making it domestically.
+Pražská šunka/Prague ham is registered as a Traditional Speciality Guaranteed in the European Union and the UK and can only be produced according to a specified procedure.

-Prague Ham as street food
+As street food

-Prague Ham is traditionally served in restaurants and from street vendors with a side of boiled potatoes and often accompanied by Czech beer.
+Prague ham is traditionally served in restaurants and from street vendors with a side of boiled potatoes and often accompanied by Czech beer.

-Most street vendors sell it by weight in grams rather than per serving.

 Names in other languages

 The following translations are registered for the Traditional Speciality Guaranteed: